oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Suggested Milestones**

-* Milestone 1:
-  * Complete backend changes for introducing literallycanvas, svgedit or a similar editor to the RTE framework (eg. saving/retrieving SVG data).
-Include tests.
+* Milestone 1: Complete the backend changes for introducing literallycanvas, svgedit or a similar editor to the RTE framework (eg. saving/retrieving SVG data).
-* Milestone 2:
-  * Complete frontend changes for the SVG editor.
+* Milestone 2: Complete the frontend changes for the SVG editor.
-  * Complete the frontend and end-to-end tests.
-* Milestone 3:
-  * Add 2 custom diagrams (eg: circles and rectangles) to the svg editors like geometrical shapes.
+* Milestone 3: Add at least 2 custom controls for standard types of diagrams (such as geometrical shapes for mathematics lessons) to the SVG editor.
+These should build on the existing editor and show that the editor can be customized easily to include new types of diagrams for specific types of lessons.

 **Notes**

-Your proposal should contain a detailed plan for each of the milestones and it must include mocks of how the SVG editor will look like once it has been integrated to the RTE.
+Your proposal should contain a detailed plan for each of the milestones.
+It should also include mocks for how the SVG editor would look like once it has been integrated into the RTE.

-### Provide an easy, lightweight way for students to log in to save progress
+### 1.5.
+Provide an easy, lightweight way for students to log in to save progress

-Currently, the only way for a user to save his/her progress in an exploration is to log in with a Google account, which not every person may have or know how to create.
-So, the aim of this project is to create a lightweight and intuitive way to signup and login without having a google account, by just asking the user for a username, password, and optional email / mobile number, and then allowing them to login using these.
-Here, the mobile number, email and username should be validated to be unique.
-(If a mobile number / email is provided, this can be used for profile recovery if the password is lost.)
+Currently, the only way for a user to save their progress in an exploration is to log in with a Google account, which not every person may have or know how to create.
+The aim of this project is to create a lightweight and intuitive way to signup and login without having a google account, by just asking the user for a username, password, and optional email / mobile number, and then allowing them to login using these.
+Here, the username, email and mobile number (if provided) should be validated to be unique.
+(If a mobile number / email is provided, this can subsequently be used for profile recovery if the password is lost.)

-Another feature that is to be added is to add functionality in that user’s profile page to support the upgrading of such an account into a “full account” later on, if the user wants to link a google account to it.
+This project also aims to add functionality in the corresponding user's profile page to support the upgrading of "lightweight accounts" into "full accounts" later on, if the user wants to link a google account to it and gain, e.g. editing privileges.

 **Team**: Learner and Creator Experience